jeblad/prng-ultrafast/README.md

 ## Development

 The testing library [doctest](https://github.com/doctest/doctest) is used during development, but it isn't part of the library as such.
 It is although necessary for running the tests.
-Likewise the implementation in `prng-test.cpp` isn't necessary for non-development use, it is used for the tests only.
+Likewise the implementation in `prng-ultrafast-test.cpp` isn't necessary for non-development use, it is used for the tests only.

 The _doctest_ library is in a single header file.
 Simply grab the file and put it wherever it is needed, or pull the repo as a submodule.